Top 12 All-Time Greatest Upsets

 Turpin (right) on his way to scoring a truly massive upset win.

 1. Buster Douglas KO10 Mike Tyson, Feb.
-11, 1990 — The upset by which all others are measured, not just in boxing but in all of professional sports.
+11, 1990 — In professional prizefighting, this is the upset by which all others are measured.
 Long shots don’t come much longer than 42-to-1.

 Become a patron at Patreon!